ardean6angkasa/cryptography_AES256_Base64/README.md

 ![image](https://github.com/reza7angkasa/cryptography_AES256_Base64/assets/72240159/a9428f04-a5b3-4483-aaf0-bb32651fef0d)

-data in the database is encrypted in AES 256 bit and Base64 encoding, both algorithm mixed into one to create a strong ecnryption for a cryptogtraphy tool.
+Data in the database is encrypted in AES 256 bit and Base64 encoding, both algorithm mixed into one to create a strong ecnryption for a cryptogtraphy tool.

 ![image](https://github.com/reza7angkasa/cryptography_AES256_Base64/assets/72240159/7c1b7b73-5e48-48ce-abfb-de7f6174c5b9)